Short Term Business Loans: The Essential Guide

 SBA Loans

 The US Small Business Administration (SBA) oversees the SBA loan program.
 It sets rules for lenders, caps interest rates, and partially guarantees the loans.
-With backing from the federal government agency, lenders can offer high borrowing amounts at low interest rates and extended repayment terms that start at five years and go up to 25 years.
+These government-backed loans offer high borrowing amounts at low interest rates and extended repayment terms that start at five years and go up to 25 years.
+SBA loans have a large maximum loan amount of $5 million.
 Many consider SBA loans the gold standard of small business loans.

 Equipment Financing

 A business equipment loan allows companies to purchase expensive equipment on credit.
-These loans carry monthly payments with terms between one and seven years.
+These loans carry monthly payments and competitive rates with terms between one and seven years.

 Traditional Term Loans

-As mentioned, some short-term loans are a condensed version of a traditional term loan, which are conventional business loans.
+As mentioned, some short-term loans are a condensed version of a traditional business term loan, which is a conventional business loan.
 When most people think of business loans, they think of term loans.

-With a small business term loan, you receive a large sum of cash, which you repay with interest and fees in fixed monthly payments.
+With a small business term loan, you receive a one-time lump sum of cash, which you repay with interest and fees in fixed monthly payments.
 Term loans are fully amortized, meaning you pay the same amount every month until the loan is paid in full.

 Short-Term Business Loans – Final Thoughts